discordjs/guide/guide/additional-info/hosting.md

 * [Vultr](https://www.vultr.com/) - Starting at $2.50/month for 1 core, 512MB RAM, 10GB SSD
 * [AWS Lightsail](https://amazonlightsail.com/) - Starting at $3.50/month (first month free) for 1 core, 512MB RAM, 20GB SSD

-Before you purchase a VPS, we recommend you learn how to remotely connect to a VPS.
+Before you purchase a VPS, we recommend learning how to remotely connect to a VPS.
 The usual method is via [SSH](https://en.wikipedia.org/wiki/Secure_Shell_Protocol).
-We won't go deep into it as its outside the scope of this guide, however VPS providers usually have a guide regarding connection so you can read up on that.
+We won't go deep into it as it's outside the scope of this guide, however, VPS providers usually have a guide regarding connection so you can read up on that.

 ## Steps to host